Nintendo has always had an unconventional approach to online play and interactions. Actually, “unconventional” is kind – usually it’s kind of a mess.

 6) You need to use the smartphone app for chat

 One thing that Nintendo Switch Online doesn’t have built into the console experience is voice chat.
 Instead, you’ll access that by using the companion smartphone app.

 You can use it to connect in rooms for games like Splatoon 3, Super Mario Party and Mario Tennis Aces.
 There are also game-specific in-app experiences for games like Splatoon 3 and SplatNet 3, a dedicated service for Splatoon that allows you to check battle records and order in-game gear.
 That said, the Switch’s chat capabilities are severely lacking compared to its rivals, so prepare your expectations if you’re hoping to catch up with mates online without a hitch.

 7) Here’s what you’ll pay

 How much does Nintendo Switch Online cost?
 Your best bet is to pay annually, which seems pretty reasonable at just £17.99 per year.

 Quarterly is £6.99 and monthly is £3.49, and all of those options include access to online play, cloud saves, and free upgraded NES games.
-There's also a family plan for £31.49 annually, in case you need two accounts for your household.
+There’s also a family plan for £31.49 annually, or £59.99 with the expansion pack, in case you need two accounts for your household.